 Rhasian – “Siany Baby Ali” – has a likeable persona, a hunger to be a boxer and a desire to become World Champion.
 He has the recipe for success, great support behind him and his influence is infectious!
 A true champ is in the making!

-**Rhasian won his 4th pro fight with a stoppage in the first round at the Kings Hall, Stoke and won won his 5th pro fight on September 29 at the Kings Hall, Stoke-on-Trent.
+**Rhasian won his 4th pro fight with a stoppage in the first round at the Kings Hall, Stoke and won won his 5th pro fight on September 29, 2018 at the Kings Hall, Stoke-on-Trent.
+He is now set to fight on the biggest stage of his career to date when competing in Ultimate Boxer IV Cruiserweight Tournament on Friday 19th July.
+This event will take place at Planet Ice, Altrincham.
+See Rhasian’s Facebook Page for more information.**

 See Rhasian’s Facebook page for more details here.